 After sharing so many soup recipes, finally sharing the most classic and best ever soup recipe today.
-I can say Creamy Tomato Bisque is a close cousin of Tomato Soup, with more rich, smooth and velvety texture.
-You can make Tomato Bisque from scratch using fresh tomatoes or use canned tomatoes.
+I can say Tomato Bisque is a close cousin of Tomato Soup, with a more rich, smooth and velvety texture.
+You can make it from scratch using fresh tomatoes or use canned tomatoes.
 Either way, it is delicious.
-Before you get overwhelmed with the name Bisque, let’s talk about Tomato Bisque vs Tomato Soup.
+Before you get overwhelmed with the name Bisque, let’s me tell you the difference between Tomato Bisque and Tomato Soup.

 What’s the difference between Tomato Bisque and Tomato Soup?

-Though the term bisque is liberally used for any creamy, thick soup nowadays, originally Bisque is a French style soup made from shellfish stock and the meat is blended until it is smooth to give the soup a creamy velvety texture.
-I am sure you might have come across terms like Lobster bisque, shrimp bisque or crab bisque.
+Though the term bisque is liberally used for any creamy, thick soup nowadays, originally Bisque is a French-style soup made from shellfish stock and the meat is blended until it is smooth to give the soup a creamy velvety texture.
+I am sure you might have come across terms like a Lobster bisque, shrimp bisque or crab bisque.
 But don’t worry, this Tomato bisque is absolutely vegetarian.
 It’s is rich, super creamy and so satisfying.

 Fresh or Canned Tomatoes, which is better?
 I have tried both and there is barely any difference.
 If you have good quality ripe, plum fresh tomatoes, then you can use them.
 Canned tomatoes from a good brand can also be used to quicken the process.

 While making Tomato Bisque with Fresh Tomatoes, first prepare the tomatoes.
 You can blanch them in hot boiling water for 1-2 minutes, then add the blanched tomatoes to an ice bath.
 Once cold enough to touch, peel and remove as many seeds as possible.

 Another way of prepping the tomatoes, that I prefer is using the microwave.
 Make 3-4 not so deep long vertical cuts in tomatoes.
 Place tomatoes in a microwave-safe glass bowl and microwave for 5 minutes.
 Let it rest for a couple of minutes.
 By now the peels would have loosened by itself.
 You can easily separate the peels now.